shakfu/chuck-max/README.md

 	- Ladspa
 	- WarpBuf

-- As of this version, there is no support for callbacks and events except via the `signal` and `broadcast` messages.
+- As of this version, there is no support for non-chuck callbacks and global events are only supported via the `sig` (for *signal*) and `broadcast` messages.
+Note that `sig` was supposed to be called `signal` but there is a global Max messge with the same name!

 - The `chuck~` object can take the following arguments: